katonage/pluvianus/README.md

 Scroll through time using the slider below the plot (shows both frame number and absolute time).
 Right of the timeline, specify the time window for temporal averaging in the Spatial Widget.

 ### Scatter Widget
 A 3D scatter plot displays all components, using three evaluation metrics as axes.
-Clicking on a point selects it the Temporal and Spatial Widgets.
+Clicking on a point selects it on the Temporal and Spatial Widgets.
 Good components are displayed as green points, whereas bad components are displayed as red points.

 In the Assignemnt section, use "Good" and "Bad" to manually accept or reject the component, regardless of evaluation thresholds.
 Keyboard shortcuts: `g` for Good, `b` for Bad.<br>
 In the Thresholds section set two thresholds ("lowest" and "min") per metric.
 A component is classified as good if it exceeds all "lowest" thresholds and at least one "min" threshold, unless manually overridden as above.
 Press "Evaluate" to apply the current thresholds (uses CaImAn's `filter_components()`).